-Nestled in the North Shore, Topsfield is a small rural town with a strong sense of community.
-It's the home of America's Oldest Agricultural Fair, The Topsfield Fair and boasts of running rivers and rolling hills.
-You will also find the Ipswich River Wildlife Sanctuary, part of the Massachusetts Audubon Society Other places of interest include the historic Parson Capen House and Gould Barn.
+Nestled in the heart of the North Shore, Topsfield is a small rural town with a strong sense of community.
+It's the home of America's Oldest Agricultural Fair, The Topsfield Fair and features pristine rivers and rolling hills.
+Popular locations for hiking and outdoor activities are the Ipswich River Wildlife Sanctuary under the auspicies of the Massachusetts Audubon Society, Bradley Palmer State Park and Willowdale State Forest.
+Other places of interest include the historic Parson Capen House and Gould Barn.

 TOPSFIELD TOWN GOVERNMENT

 Topsfield, like many New England towns, is governed by Town Meeting and a group of elected and appointed boards whose powers and authorities are enabled by numerous statutes in the General Laws of the Commonwealth of Massachusetts and the Town Code (General By-laws) of Topsfield.
 Over time this system has evolved to include a large number of departments, boards, committees and commissions, some of which employ agents.

 Town Departments are managed and operated by Town employees who are responsible for the day-to-day operation of the Town.
 Town Departments provide municipal services and attend to Topsfield's ongoing business.
 An elected Town board or official supervises each Town Department.